Medically reviewed by Drugs.com. Last updated on Aug 13, 2020.

 Based on the American College of Gastroenterology Clinical Guideline for the Treatment of Helicobacter pylori infection, tetracycline is an effective and recommended component of a multiple-drug regimen for the treatment of this condition.

-Based on the Centers for Disease Control and Prevention (CDC) Treatment of Malaria (Guidelines for Clinicians), tetracycline given in combination with quinidine (severe) or quinine (uncomplicated) for the treatment of malaria is effective and recommended in the management of this condition.
+Based on the Centers for Disease Control and Prevention (CDC) Treatment of Malaria: Guidelines for Clinicians (United States), tetracycline, in combination with quinine, is an effective and recommended alternative option for the treatment of malaria [CDC 2020].

 Periodontitis associated with presence of Actinobacillus actinomycetemcomitans

 Clinical experience suggests the utility of tetracycline in periodontitis associated with presence of Actinobacillus actinomycetemcomitans [Seymour 1995].

 Hypersensitivity to any of the tetracyclines or any component of the formulation.

 Canadian labeling: Additional contraindications (not in US labeling): Severe liver disease; severe renal disease; use in children <12 years of age for therapy of common infections or conditions where bactericidal effect is essential (bacterial endocarditis); surgical prophylaxis; pregnancy; breastfeeding.